LFPy/LFPy/documentation/sources/information.rst

 To install LFPy you will need the following:

 1. Python, seems to work fine with recent python since 2.6.x (2.6.6 or newer recommended), 2.7.x works fine.
-    Not tested with Python 3.x.
+    Only checked for consistency with Python 3.x.

 2. Python modules numpy, scipy, matplotlib